pactus-project/pactus.org/docs/guide/run-index.md

 ---
 id: run-index
-title: How to run
+title: Getting started
 ---

-# How to run a Zarb node

-Zarb is running its testnet right now.
-Mainnet will be launched soon.
-Until then you can join the test net:

-Before joining the test-net you need to [compile](./run-compile.md) the Zarb, however if you have Docker in your system, you can simply pull the [Zarb docker](https://hub.docker.com/r/zarb/zarb) and start joining the test-net.
-Read more [here](./run-docker.md).
+Running a full node and becoming a validator in Zarb is easy.
+In this section you will find information and guides to set up a full node and become a validator in Zarb network.